-While we may all hope to be able to keep our four-legged loved ones for forever, a donkeys long lifespan and unique needs of care can make this difficult for some caregivers.
+While we may all hope to be able to keep our four-legged loved ones forever, a donkey’s long lifespan and unique care needs can make this difficult for some caregivers.
 The Donkey Sanctuary of Canada (DSC) also understands that some aspects of life are inevitably beyond our control and may force us to make alternative plans.
-We appreciate that donkeys are often considered a part of the family and rehoming them for many is a difficult decision to make, especially knowing the systemic mistreatment that donkeys so often experience.
+We appreciate that donkeys are often considered a part of the family and rehoming them for many is a difficult decision to make.
+We are here to help.

 What to expect when an animal gets admitted to the DSC:

 - The best possible care and medical attention

 - The right of life regardless of age or condition

 - A dignified, peaceful death, induced only in the event of extreme suffering and the loss of quality of life